spaceuma/MWMP-MatLab/README.md

-# MP-FB_SLQ -> Motion Plannign for the Full Body, using Sequential Linear Quadratic regulator
+# MP-FB_SLQ -> Motion Planning for the Full robot Body, using Sequential Linear Quadratic regulator
 Using SLQ (Sequential Linear Quadratic) control algorithm to plan the optimal joint positions and trajectory of a mobile manipulator when trying to reach a certain end effector final pose

 Author: Gonzalo J. Paz Delgado